3PLWinner/veracore-versions/README.md

 # Order Upload with Version
-This is Streamlit app that allows a customer to upload a CSV of orders with the version number and upload that to VeraCore.
+This is Streamlit app that allows a customer to upload a CSV of orders with the version number and create orders in VeraCore.

 ## Table of Contents